SammithaS/Assignment/README.md

 **The features are:**
 * Assigns priority automatically when issue is created.
-* Can change priority in configuration of snap-in.
+* Can change priority of automation in configuration of snap-in.

 ### Tech stack
    TypeScript